-Total Proven and Probable Mineral Reserves at the San Martin mine as of April 30, 2018 estimated by mine staff and reviewed by Erme Enriquez CPG, are 1,651,318 tonnes at a grade of 2.11 g Au/t and 33 g Ag/t (Table 15-1).
-This total includes Proven reserves of 409,879 tonnes grading 2.57 g/t Au and 60 g/t Ag along with Probable reserves of 1,241,439 tonnes grading 1.96 g/t Au and 24 g/t Ag.
-The Carbonaceous material has been included in the Reserves.
-The carbonaceous reserves have been always present in the deposit and has been mined and sent to the plant using normal treatment without problem.
-The reserves represent only 5.5% of total reserves and can be feed to the mill in small portions, as has been made in the past.
+Total Proven and Probable Mineral Reserves at the San Martin mine as of September 30, 2019 estimated by mine staff and reviewed by Erme Enriquez CPG, are 1,434,308 tonnes at a grade of 2.04 g Au/t and 27 g Ag/t (Table 15-1).
+This total includes Proven reserves of 277,009 tonnes grading 2.43 g/t Au and 61 g/t Ag along with Probable reserves of 1,157,299 tonnes grading 1.95 g/t Au and 18 g/t Ag.
+The Carbonaceous material has not been included in the Reserves and that is why P&P reserves have decreased.
+The carbonaceous reserves have been always present in the deposit and has been mined and sent to the plant using normal treatment, but those always caused a problem with the recovery of gold.
+The reserves represent only 5.5% of total reserves and can be left for better times when the right process is found for treatment.
 There exists sufficient non- carbonaceous ore to operate for two full years, which should be enough for feeding the plant for several years.